-combination of circumstances has delayed construction on the Riparia line, being built between Lewiston and line, being built between Lewiston and Huntington along the Snake river.
+A combination of circumstances has delayed construction on the Riparia line, being built between Lewiston and Huntington along the Snake river.
 With fair weather, however, steel lay-ing will be resumed.
-With the comple-tion of a bridge near Almota the tracks can be carried ahead 12 miles up the river.
-Thirty-five miles of track is now in use and when the Almota bridge has been built a track-laying machine will be put to work.
-As the ground has been frozen and covered with a beaus has been built a track-laying machine will be put to work.
-As the ground has been frozen and covered with a heavy snow the work of grading has been slow but when again resumed the grads will be carried lato Lewiston within three or four months.
-The complete tie-up of the O. R. & N. lines by wash-outs has made it difficult to secure fuel, causing the two steam shovels at work on the Riparia line to suspend opera-tions temporarily.
+With the comple-tion of a bridge near Almota the tracks tion of a bridge near Aimota the tracks can be carried ahead 12 miles up the river.
+Thirty-five miles of track is now in use and when the Aimota bridge has been built a track-laying machine will be put to work.
+As the ground has been frozen and covered with a heavy show the work of grading has been slow but when again resumed the grade will be carried into Lewiston within three or four months.
+The complete the carried into Lewiston within three or four months.
+The complete the two steam shovels at work on the Riparia line to suspend opera-tions temporarily.
 As high water is an-ticipated engineers in charge of grade building along the line are expecting some trouble from this source.